africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/The more you try to avoid suffering, the more you suffer - Thomas Merton.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/the-more-you-try-to-avoid-suffering-the-more-you-suffer-thomas-merton/","title":"The more you try to avoid suffering, the more you suffer - Thomas Merton"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/the-more-you-try-to-avoid-suffering-the-more-you-suffer-thomas-merton/","title":"The more you try to avoid suffering, the more you suffer - Thomas Merton","noteIcon":""}
 ---